The Godfather Part II: Michael

 In 1958, Don Michael Corleone has several meetings at his Lake Tahoe compound during the First Communion of his son Anthony.
 Johnny Ola, representing Jewish Mob boss Hyman Roth, promises support in taking over a Las Vegas casino.
 Corleone capo Frank Pentangeli asks for help defending Bronx territory from Roth affiliates, the Rosato brothers.
 Michael refuses, frustrating Pentangeli.
 Senator Pat Geary demands a bribe to secure the casino license and insults Michael's Italian heritage.
 That night, Michael narrowly escapes an assassination attempt.
-Suspecting a traitor in the family, he leaves consigliere Tom Hagen in charge and leaves the compound.
+Suspecting a traitor in the family, he puts consigliere Tom Hagen in charge and leaves the compound.

 Michael separately tells Pentangeli and Roth that he suspects the other of planning the hit, and arranges a peace meeting between Pentangeli and the Rosatos.
 At the meeting the brothers attempt to strangle Pentangeli.
 A police officer drops in, forcing the brothers to flee.
 Hagen blackmails Geary into cooperating with the Corleones by having him framed for the death of a prostitute.

 Roth invites Michael to Havana to invest in his activities under the Batista government.
 Michael expresses reservations, given the growing Cuban Revolution.
-Later Roth becomes angry when Michael asks who ordered the Rosatos to kill Pentangeli.
-Michael and Ola attend a New Year's Eve party where Fredo pretends not to know Ola but later slips.
-Michael realizes that Fredo is a traitor and has Ola strangled to death.
-He sends an assassin to the hospital where Roth resides to choke him with a pillow but he fails and is killed by Roth's guard.
+Later Roth becomes angry when Michael asks who ordered the Rosatos to kill Pentangeli, reminding Michael he did not question his order to kill his friend, Moe Greene.
+(Note: As depicted in The Godfather (1972)) Michael and Ola attend a New Year's Eve party where Fredo pretends not to know Ola but later slips.
+Michael realizes that Fredo is the traitor and orders both Roth and Ola killed.
+He sends an assassin to the hospital where Roth resides to suffocate him with a pillow.
+The assassin fails and is killed by Roth's guard.
 Batista resigns and flees amid rebel advances, and Michael, Fredo and Roth separately escape Cuba.
 Back home, Hagen tells Michael that his wife Kay miscarried.